HeartStrings FiberArts

 BUT should you discover a giant mistake after knitting several rows and need to rip back, here is what you can do safely recover your stitches and be prepared to resume knitting –

-Step A: Rip back to lifeline.
+Step A: Rip back to knitting lifeline.

 Remove knitting needle and unravel to your contrast color lifeline thread.

 Insert knitting needle through loop of each stitch being held by the lifeline.
-Just follow the lifeline thread so you pick up all the stitches in the original sequence and so that they are mounted properly.
+Just follow the knitting lifeline thread so you pick up all the stitches in the original sequence and so that they are mounted properly.
 Do not remove the lifeline.

 Step 3C: Check stitch count and resume knitting.

-To be sure you are ok to proceed, count the stitches and compare to the number you should have had on the designated lifeline row.
+To be sure you are ok to proceed, count the stitches and compare to the number you should have had on the designated knitting lifeline row.

 Email address: jackie@heartstringsfiberarts.com